Chris Steele-Perkins

-Christopher Horace Steele-Perkins (born 28 July 1947) is a British photographer and member of Magnum Photos, best known for his depictions of Africa, Afghanistan, England, Northern Ireland, and Japan.
+Christopher Horace Steele-Perkins (28 July 1947 – 8 September 2025) was a British photographer and member of Magnum Photos, best known for his depictions of Africa, Afghanistan, England, Northern Ireland, and Japan.

 Life and career

-Steele-Perkins was born in Rangoon, Burma, in 1947 to a British father and a Burmese mother; but his father left his mother and took the boy to England at the age of two.
+Steele-Perkins was born in Rangoon, Burma, on 28 July 1947, to a British father and a Burmese mother; but his father left his mother and took the boy to England at the age of two.
 He grew up in Burnham-on-Sea.
 He went to Christ's Hospital and for one year studied chemistry at the University of York before leaving for a stay in Canada.
 Returning to Britain, he joined the University of Newcastle upon Tyne, where he served as photographer and picture editor for a student magazine.
 After graduating in psychology in 1970 he started to work as a freelance photographer, specializing in the theatre, while he also lectured in psychology.

 By 1971, Steele-Perkins had moved to London and become a full-time photographer, with particular interest in urban issues, including poverty.
 He went to Bangladesh in 1973 to take photographs for relief organizations; some of this work was exhibited in 1974 at the Camerawork Gallery (London).
-In 1973-74, he taught photography at the Stanhope Institute and the North East London Polytechnic.
+In 1973–74, he taught photography at the Stanhope Institute and the North East London Polytechnic.

 In 1975, Steele-Perkins joined the Exit Photography Group with the photographers Nicholas Battye and Paul Trevor, and there continued his examination of urban problems: Exit's earlier booklet Down Wapping had led to a commission by the Calouste Gulbenkian Foundation to increase the scale of their work, and in six years they produced 30,000 photographs as well as many hours of taped interviews.
 This led to the 1982 book, Survival Programmes.
 Steele-Perkins' work included depiction from 1975 to 1977 of street festivals, and prints from London Street Festivals were bought by the British Council and exhibited with Homer Sykes' Once a Year and Patrick Ward's Wish You Were Here; Steele-Perkins' depiction of Notting Hill has been described as being in the vein of Tony Ray-Jones.

 Steele-Perkins became an associate of the French agency Viva in 1976, and three years after this, he published his first book, The Teds, an examination of teddy boys that is now considered a classic of documentary and even fashion photography.
 He curated photographs for the Arts Council collection, and co-edited a collection of these, About 70 Photographs.